- Appointment of a Dissertation Committee

 The following procedures for submission of dissertation proposals apply to all candidates for Ph.D. and Ed.D. degrees in NYUSteinhardt.

-Please note that the dissertation committee must be officially appointed and on file with the Office of Research and Doctoral Studies prior to submission of the dissertation proposal.
-After filing the Request for Appointment of Dissertation Committee form with the Office of Research and Doctoral Studies, you will receive a letter confirming that the dissertation committee has been officially approved.
+Please note that the dissertation committee must be officially appointed and on file with the Office of Doctoral Studies prior to submission of the dissertation proposal.
+After filing the Request for Appointment of Dissertation Committee form with the Office of Doctoral Studies, you will receive a letter confirming that the dissertation committee has been officially approved.

 The faculty of NYUSteinhardt recommends that the proposal be no longer than forty pages in length (exclusive of appendices and bibliography).